-Along with your 2021 tax documents arriving each day, you may have or will soon receive your city or county real estate tax assessment.
+Along with your tax documents from the previous year arriving each day, you may have or will soon receive your city or county real estate tax assessment.
 This tax assessment is quite different from an appraisal done when buying a home or refinancing a mortgage.
 An assessment is done by the governing agency of the jurisdiction in which you own the property.
 This is the number on which your property taxes are based.

 How Is The Tax Assessment Calculated?

 The Department of Real Estate Assessments will value real property based on closed and recorded property transfers that occurred during the previous calendar year and issue an assessment to the property owner.
 If few homes have sold in a neighborhood and they were small homes and/or in poorer condition, it will pull assessments down.
 If higher value properties sell, the assessments in a neighborhood will increase.
 The evaluations are done on a broader scale and many times, the assessor has never been to your home (unlike an appraiser).